BarbzCodez/BarbzCodez/README.md

 ### Uploading your Resume

-Now that your repository is cloned, let's add your resume.
+Now let's add your resume.

-1. Open your **File Explorer**, find your markdown resume file and keep it to one side of the screen.
+1. Open **File Explorer**, find your markdown resume file and keep it to one side of the screen.
 2. Open VS Code, on the left nav bar, have the **Open Editor** bar open.
 3. Drag your resume from the **File Explorer** to the open editor in **VS Code**.
 4. Change the name of your markdown resume to `index.md` by right clicking the file and then clicking on the option **Rename...**.